Information for walkers

 Dogs

-Calm dogs on leads only can be accepted.
+Calm dogs on leads can be accepted.
 The croft is home to free ranging hens and there’s livestock to be expected across all areas explored, forming part of a crofting income – so it’s essential that dogs arriving and accompanying walkers are at all times securely on a lead, remaining calm at cliff vantage points, for the safety of themselves and others.

 Weather